-The following line graph sets forth for the period January 1, 1993 through December 31, 1997, a comparison of the percentage change in the cumulative total stockholder return on the Company's Common Stock compared to the cumulative total return of the Standard & Poor's 500 Stock Index ("S&P"); and the index of equity real estate investment trusts prepared by the National Association of Real Estate Investment Trusts ("NAREIT"), the NAREIT Equity REIT Total Return Index.
+The following line graph sets forth for the period January 1, 1993 through December 31, 1997, a comparison of the percentage change in the cumulative total stockholder return on the Company's Common Stock compared to the cumulative total return of the Standard & Poor's ("S&P") Stock Index; and the index of equity real estate investment trusts prepared by the National Association of Real Estate Investment Trusts ("NAREIT"), the NAREIT Equity REIT Total Return Index.

-The graph assumes that the shares of the Company's Common Stock were bought at the price of \$100 per share and that the value of the investment in each of the indices was \$100 at the beginning of the period.
+The graph assumes that the shares of the Company's Common Stock were bought at the price of \$100.00 per share and that the value of the investment in each of the Company's Common Stock and the indices was \$100 at the beginning of the period.
 The graph further assumes the reinvestment of dividends.